 Credit risk is the risk of an unexpected loss if a customer or third party to a financial instrument fails to meet its contractual obligations and arises principally from the Company's cash and accounts receivable.
 At present, the Company holds its cash in Canadian Charted Banks and will only consider investment of excess cash in highly rated government and corporate debt securities or guaranteed certificates from Canadian chartered banks.
-The Company has established guidelines, including diversification, credit ratings and maturities, to ensure safety and liquidity of its cash.
-Over 51% of the Company's trade accounts receivable balance at February 28, 2023 is due from a governmental agency.
-Subsequent to quarter-end, the Company has collected on 67% of the receivable balance.
-The Company does not have a history of inability to collect on its trade accounts receivable and all balances due at February 28, 2023, are considered collectible.
+The Company has established guidelines, including diversification, credit ratings and maturities, to ensure the safety and liquidity of its cash.
+Over 51% of the Company's trade accounts receivable balance at May 31, 2023, is due from a governmental agency.

+Subsequent to quarter-end, the Company has collected on 58% of the receivable balance.
+The Company does not have a history of inability to collect on its trade accounts receivable, and all balances due at May 31, 2023, are considered collectible.

-At February 28, 2023, the Company's maximum exposure to credit risk is the carrying value of its financial assets.
+At May 31, 2023, the Company's maximum exposure to credit risk is the carrying value of its financial assets.